ZachUCSD/Iterative-Refinement-of-LLM-as-Judge-Framework-Website/index.md

 This allows the evaluation criteria to adapt based on the subject domain (for example, biology vs. data science), ensuring that the scoring rubric remains contextually relevant instead of relying on generic evaluation rules.

 #### Rubric-Guided Evaluation

-Once the domain is identified, the summary is evaluated using a structured rubric system anchored to predefined benchmarks.

-The system computes four primary evaluation metrics:

-- Accuracy

-- Faithfulness

-- Compression

-- Extractiveness

-These metrics are processed by an Evaluation Pipeline, producing structured outputs before any qualitative scoring occurs.
-This approach ensures that evaluation is consistent, reproducible, and explainable rather than relying purely on subjective LLM judgment.

-#### Piecewise Output Evaluation

-Instead of evaluating the entire output as a single block, the system breaks responses into parallel sub-components (Piecewise A/B).

-Each component is evaluated independently before being merged into a final assessment.
-This allows the framework to detect localized errors that whole-output scoring would otherwise miss.

-### 3. Chain-of-Density Evaluation

-After computing explicit metrics, the system performs a deeper evaluation stage that combines structured scoring with Chain-of-Density prompting.

-Chain-of-Density refinement progressively improves the summary by increasing information density and semantic completeness without increasing overall length.

-This stage ensures that:

-- Metric values are not guessed

-- Evidence-based reasoning supports scoring decisions

-- Compression improves coverage while maintaining fidelity

-This integration of evaluation with density-based refinement is not commonly found in existing LLM judge frameworks.

-### 4. Iterative Refinement Loop

-If weaknesses are detected during evaluation, the system enters an iterative refinement loop.

-A new prompt is constructed using targeted feedback.

-The LLM generates piecewise revisions of the summary.

-A revised output is produced.

-The updated output is re-evaluated by the Judge.

-Unlike static evaluation systems, this process continues until the output satisfies predefined quality thresholds.

 ## Scoring Methodology